arxenix/tjctf-2016-writeups/financial_transaction_50_pts.md

 ---

 ## Solution
 We started by reading about how engima machines worked online.
 From a ticket, we learned that this enigma machine did not utilize a pegboard (*steckers*).
 We also knew that the answer was not surrounded by the normal `tjctf{}` marker.
+Even so, our best approach was to brute force the problem by generating every possible decryption.

 ---